jmd-dk/advent-of-code/2023/README.md

 ## Advent of code 2023
-My solutions to the [2023 advent of code](https://adventofcode.com/2023/), written in Python 3.12.
+My solutions to the [2023 advent of code](https://adventofcode.com/2023/) puzzles, written in Python 3.12.

 ### Guidelines adopted